1. “Let Us Beat Swords into Plowshares”

 At the 11th hour on the 11th day of the 11th month of 1918, World War I (called the Great War) ends.

-On November 11, 2018 at the beginning of the worship service, we along with many Americans will toll bells in remembrance of those who served and sacrificed.
+On November 11, 2018 at the beginning of the worship service, we along with many Americans tolled bells in remembrance of those who served and sacrificed.
 It is an important day years after this anniversary.

 From a Litany for Veterans by Robb McCoy-“God of love, peace and justice, it is your will for the world that we may live together in peace.
 You have promised through the prophet Isaiah that one day the swords will be beaten into plow shares.
 Yet we live in a broken world, and there are times that war seems inevitable.
 Let us recognize with humility and sadness the tragic loss of life that comes in war.
 Even so, as we gather here free from persecution, we may give thanks for those that have served with courage and honor. ” Here is an English Veterans’ Service.